wsieroci/wsieroci.github.io/_posts/2015-12-05-es6-generators-and-go-with-david-nolen.markdown

 }
 {% endhighlight %}

 It blocks operation of adding new value to channel until it is empty - *"park"* stands for blocking.
-This way our channel can't contain more than one value - what is not really useful.
+This way our channel can't contain more than one value.

 Hence the better version is: